eerapheal/elid/README.md

 ## License

-This project is provided as-is for the Events & More company.
+This project is provided as-is for the LID EVENT company.